 But I didn’t buy the pattern – it’s just 2 hexagons after all and I have this shape in my Brother Scan&cut cutting machine.
 So I made the pattern myself using my cutting machine: I chose the hexagon shape in the size I liked and cut it from a piece of carton.

 Don’t have a home cutting machine?
 Ask your husband to give you one as a Christmas gift – it’s so useful!
-You will like it – Cricut, or Brother Scan’NCut, or Silhouette.
+You will like it – Cricut, Brother Scan’NCut, or Silhouette.
+Below is a handy link to Amazon where you can see a large selection of cutting machines.
+The selection changes often, and new models are frequently appearing in the market.

 So, you can buy the pattern or just find 2 hexagon shapes – one bigger and another one ⅝ inch smaller.
 The main problem is the sewing line – where you can sew 12 hexagon pieces together to make the round shape of the wreath.
 You can find the line in the pattern they sell on Amazon.
 But I calculated it myself ( it’s simple).